-The bank offers fixed rate and adjustable rate options, and it has a special program for buying more expensive property.
-If you’re a looking to finance property for professional reasons (to open a law office or an architectural firm, for example) BBVA Compass can also help.
+The bank offers fixed- and adjustable-rate options, and it has a special program for buying more expensive properties.
+If you’re looking to finance a property for professional reasons (to open a law office or an architectural firm, for example) BBVA can also help.

-For example, before beginning an application, BBVA Compass’s site shows customers a list of the materials they will need during the application process.
+For example, before beginning an application, BBVA’s site shows customers a list of the materials they will need during the application process.

-BBVA Compass offers consumer credit cards only in the seven states where it operates physical branches.
+BBVA offers consumer credit cards only in the seven states where it operates physical branches.

-If you happen to live there, and a lot of people do, you can find some solid options to expand your spending power while earning rewards.
-Features of BBVA Compass credit cards include:
+If you happen to live there — and a lot of people do — you can find some solid options to expand your spending power while earning rewards.
+Features of BBVA credit cards include: